-Most mental health disorders are characterized by mental symptoms.
+Most mental health disorders are characterized by mental symptoms Personality and Behavior Changes Healthy people differ significantly in their overall personality, mood, and behavior.
+Each person also varies from day to day, depending on the circumstances.
+However, a sudden, major change... read more .
 That is, people have unusual or disturbing thoughts, moods, and/or behaviors.
-However, in somatic symptom disorders, the person's main concern is with physical (somatic—from soma , the Greek word for body) symptoms, such as pain, weakness, fatigue, nausea, or other bodily sensations.
+However, in somatic symptom disorders, mental factors are expressed as physical symptoms—a process called somatization—and the person's main concern is with physical (somatic—from soma, the Greek word for body) symptoms, such as pain, weakness, fatigue, nausea, or other bodily sensations.
 The person may or may not have a medical disorder that causes or contributes to the symptoms.
-However, when a medical disorder is present, the person responds to it excessively.
+However, when a medical disorder is present, a person with somatic symptom or a related disorder responds to it excessively.

 Everyone reacts on an emotional level when they have physical symptoms.
 However, people with a somatic symptom disorder have exceptionally intense thoughts, feelings, and behaviors in response to their symptoms.
 To distinguish a disorder from a normal reaction to feeling ill, the responses must be intense enough to cause significant distress to the person (and sometimes to others) and/or make it difficult for the person to function in daily life.